nikefn/nikefn.github.io/_posts/2024-08-09-journeytoquestion.markdown

 As the title suggests, my research idea focusses on the metrics and indicators used to evaluate and guide urban systems, with an emphasis on how quantitative (or *numerical*) metrics interact with qualitative (or *narrative*) data.

 Managing complex human systems like cities often turns around quantitative economic metrics, which heavily influence decision-making.
-However, these economic measures frequently fall short in areas where financial profit is not the primary objective, for example in culture, urban nature and in most sustainability-related topics.
+However, these numerical economic measures frequently fall short in areas where financial profit is not the primary objective, for example in culture, urban nature and in most sustainability-related topics.

-Maybe think that a city might show strong economic growth through quantitative indicators like GDP, which doesn't necessarily reflect e.g. the residents' quality of life, happiness or cultural richness; factors that are inherently qualitative.
+Maybe think that a city might show a strong economic growth in quantitative indicators like GDP.
+But this doesn't necessarily reflect the residents' quality of life, happiness or the cities' cultural richness - factors that are inherently qualitative.

 This fundamental gap of economic theory has been recognised for quite a while [^10].
 The discussions around it gave birth to new scientific fields like environmental economics and new concepts like the *'Tragedy of the Commons'* [^1].